joshwright10/NexthinkPSUtils/docs/functions/Get-NxtRemoteActionUsageInMetrics.md

 ## INPUTS

-### You cannot pipe input to Get-NxtRemoteActionMetricUsage.
+### You cannot pipe input to Get-NxtRemoteActionUsageInMetrics.
 ## OUTPUTS

 ### PSObject